JPMORGAN INCOME BUILDER FUND

 Scour the world, find more yield

-Using a multi-asset, flexible approach that seeks only the best income opportunities from around the globe, our Income Builder Fund aims to provide investors with a consistent and attractive income stream.
+Using a flexible multi-asset approach that seeks only the best income opportunities from around the globe, the Income Builder Fund aims to provide investors with a consistent and attractive income stream.

 - Has consistently provided a much higher yield than traditional sources of income, like CDs.

-- Top-quartile 100% of the time over rolling five years for total return within Morningstar’s Allocation 30-50% Equity category.2
+- Top-decile performance over five years and since inception1, and top-quartile 100% of the time over rolling five years for total return.2

 FUND YIELD VS. SIX-MONTH CD RATE